 The main difference between freestanding and slide-in ranges is the location of the controls and whether or not they feature a backguard.
 Freestanding ranges have a backguard that doubles as a control panel, while slide-in ranges do not have a backguard and all controls are located on the front.
 You can find both types of ranges in gas, electric, induction and dual-fuel options with a wide selection of features and functions.
 Learn more about the benefits of slide-in ovens vs. freestanding ranges.

 Wall Oven Types

 A wall oven is a type of oven designed to be installed directly into your cabinets for a built-in look.
 Typically, these are coupled with a standalone cooktop that is integrated into your countertops.
-KitchenAid brand offers a wide selection of wall oven types, including single, double and combination ovens for more ways to explore, experiment and create.
+A wide selection of wall oven types including KitchenAid® single, double and combination ovens offer you more ways to explore, experiment and create.

 Single Wall Ovens